Lee-CBG/GAT-GPO-VAE/README.md

 > The YAML key is spelled `penaly_coeff` (sic), inherited from the upstream codebase and
 > preserved for config compatibility.

+> Because μWD depends strongly on edge count (see [Evaluation findings](#evaluation-findings)),
+> the fact that our operating points are sparser than the baseline's is not incidental — it is
+> what produces the μWD difference in the headline table.
+Compare at matched K.

 ---

 ## Biological analysis